karanphil/mt_diffusion/subject_hc25_debug.md

 rm $tractogram_tck $fodf_tournier;
 ```

-Next, update the tractograms in rbx_flow, and resume it:
+If rbx_flow was already ran, update the tractograms in rbx_flow, and resume it:

 ```
 rbx_flow_version="1.3.0";